Rex-Underground/Rex-Underground/README.md

 <b>🌱 Learning Data Structures and Algorithms</b><br>

-Currently, I'm diving deep into Data Structures and Algorithms to enhance my problem-solving skills and algorithmic thinking.
+Currently, I'm diving deep into Data Structures and Algorithms and AI/Ml to enhance my problem-solving skills and algorithmic thinking.
 Stay tuned for updates on my progress and projects in this domain!

 <!--- Footer Starts - Adding the Social Media Status count-->